asii-mov/blog/content/posts/opportunity-cost.md

 +++

 You are applying for an opportunity.
-Would you still apply if there were:
+Would you still apply if there were any of these numbers of applicants:
 - 1,000 applicants
 - 10,000 applicants
 - 100,000 applicants